 The Company presents both basic earnings per share ("EPS") and diluted EPS.
 Basic EPS excludes potential dilution and is computed by dividing net loss by the weighted-average number of common shares outstanding for the period.
 Diluted EPS reflects the potential dilution that could occur if stock options were exercised, stock awards vested and if the 2028 Convertible Notes and 2025 Convertible Notes were converted.
 The potential dilution from stock awards is accounted for using the treasury stock method based on the average market value of the Company's common stock.
-The potential dilution from conversion of the 2028 Convertible Notes and 2025 Convertible Notes is accounted for using the if-converted method, which requires that all of the shares of the Company's common stock issuable upon conversion of the 2028 Convertible Notes and the 2025 Convertible Notes and the 2025 Convertible Notes at the beginning of the reporting period (or at time of issuance, if later).
+The potential dilution from conversion of the 2028 Convertible Notes and 2025 Convertible Notes is accounted for using the if-converted method, which requires that all of the shares of the Company's common stock issuable upon conversion of the 2028 Convertible Notes and the 2025 Convertible Notes will be included in the calculation of diluted EPS assuming conversion of the 2028 Convertible Notes and the 2025 Convertible Notes at the beginning of the reporting period (or at time of issuance, if later).